hai-vr/combo-gesture-expressions-av3/corrections.md

 The applied fix is to copy the GestureWeight value only as long as the hand is doing a Fist gesture, effectively freezing the last known value when the Fist is no longer doing that gesture.
 This is done by using a technique with *Animated Animator Parameters*, where an Animator parameter is animated using itself as the Normalized Time input.

+This correction can be installed without ComboGestureExpressions using the [Integrator](integrator.md).

 #### GestureWeight smoothing correction

 The trigger squeezes smoothly when looking at yourself on mirrors and cameras.